-There are no notable cultural factors that play a part in succession planning in the Cayman Islands.
-The Cayman Islands' succession law is based upon the principle of testamentary freedom, meaning that a testator or testatrix can leave his or her estate in their will to anyone that he or she wishes, if they have the necessary capacity to do so.
+There are no notable cultural factors playing a part in succession planning in the Cayman Islands.
+Cayman Islands' succession law is based upon the principle of testamentary freedom, meaning that a testator or testatrix can leave their estate in their will to anyone that he or she wishes, if they have the necessary capacity to do so.

-The relevant statutes in connection with succession matters are the Wills Law (2004 Revision), the Succession Law (2006 Revision) and the Probate and Administration Rules (2008 Revision).
+The relevant statutes in connection with succession matters are the Wills Law (2020 Revision), the Succession Law (2006 Revision) and the Probate and Administration Rules (2008 Revision).
 Broadly, these laws set out the practice and procedure for obtaining grants of probate, letters of administration and the resealing of foreign grants, as well as the rules relating to the disposition of an intestate's estate.

 If a deceased dies leaving a will, the executors will apply for a grant of probate, which will authorise them to access the estate of the deceased and distribute it in accordance with the terms of the will.
 If a deceased dies without a will, various relatives in order of priority are entitled to take out the grant of letters of administration.
-Other grants of representation are available to deal with less common situations - for example, ad colligenda bona grants - if there is an urgent need for a grant to be issued or to preserve assets in the estate until such time as the person entitled to take out the grant is able to do so.
+Other grants of representation are available to deal with less common situations.